What is Age-related Macular Degeneration?

 When do I know I am facing an Age-related Macular Degeneration?

-Diagnosis and treatment-
+Diagnosis and treatment

 Age-related Macular Degeneration is diagnosed by tests like:

 - Amsler grid: This test requires you to point out the parts on the Amsler grid that seem distorted to you.
-The grid is designed to have straight lines with a large dot in the center.
+The grid is designed to have straight lines with a large dot in the centre.

 - Dilated eye exam: You are given eye drops to dilate, or widen, your pupils to get a closer look inside your eyes.